 4. Add further detail and depth

-This is the final detail phase, and definitely when I have the most fun.
-This is where I paint little individual hair strands and weave the whole composition together.
+This is the final detail phase, and definitely where I have the most fun.
+Here, I paint little individual hair strands and weave the whole composition together.

 I usually merge everything and work on one single layer to marry all the elements into one cohesive image.
 I'm also fond of depth, so I choose to frame this with some leaves out of focus in the foreground.

 To add extra realism to a brightly lit scene, try adding some dust floating around in the air.
 All the little airborne particles will be hit by the strong light and become visible to the eye.